topicquests/sensecraft/documentation/tables.md

 Todo:

 * createConversationNode
-* editConversationNode : (someone else's)
+* editConversationNode: (someone else's)
-* must_quote boolean  : needs to create nodes of quote subtype
+* mustQuote: needs to create nodes of quote subtype
-* add_to_focus boolean  : can add non-meta nodes to focus
+* addToFocus: can add non-meta nodes to focus
-* add_meta_to_focus boolean  : can add meta nodes to focus
+* addMetaToFocus: can add meta nodes to focus
-* add_meta_to_meta boolean  : can add meta nodes to focus
+* addMetaToMeta: can add meta nodes to focus
-* add_meta_to_conversation boolean  : can add meta nodes elsewhere in conversation
+* addMetaToConversation: can add meta nodes elsewhere in conversation
-* add_play_channel : can create a channel in the context of a game
+* addPlayChannel: can create a channel in the context of a game
-* add_guild_channel : can create a guild-wide channel
+* addGuildChannel: can create a guild-wide channel
+* setPlayerRole: can change the casting role of another player
+* addAvailableRole: can give an available role to a player